eureka-cpu/helix-themes.nix/README.md

   # ...
 ```

-The `programs.helix.themes` attribute puts the themes in the `~/.config/helix/themes` folder, and in order for it to work
+> IMPORTANT: The `programs.helix.themes` attribute puts the themes in the `~/.config/helix/themes` folder, and in order for it to work
-you'll need to remove the old Helix config folder at that path so Home-manager can place the files.
+> you'll need to remove the old Helix config folder at that path so home-manager can place the files.
+I recommend creating a copy of your
+> custom themes before doing so to avoid losing them should something go wrong.

 If you're adding a theme using this flake, feel free to open a pull request for it.
 To test that the theme is built
 properly, check that the theme file appears in `~/.config/helix/themes`.